 The mission of Frankston Mornington Peninsula Local Learning& Employment Network Inc. (FMPLLEN) is to improve education, training and employment outcomes for vulnerable and at risk youth in the Frankston Mornington Peninsula Region and to ensure that young people are holistically supported through their career and pathways.
-We will effectively engage with appropriate stakeholders form education, training, employment business and industry, parents sectors of the community to achieve our vision.
+We will effectively engage with appropriate stakeholders from education, training, employment business and industry, parents sectors of the community to achieve our vision.
 We will facilitate and broker strategic partnerships to support sustainable outcomes for at risk youth.
 This includes indigenous, disability, and vulnerable cohorts to provide local sustainable outcomes that address gaps in our community.
 We will support and provide training, education as required.

 Carol has spent much of her working career as EO in not for profits and charities such as The Portsea Camp and Girl Guides Victoria.
 For the past 10 years she has been working with the Koori Community in the Goulburn Valley.
 Her role as Chief Executive Officer of the Rumbalara Football Netball Club saw her passion for sport combine with the management of social, health, education and sporting activities.
 The last 5 years Carol was Manager of the Centre for Koori Education at GOTAFE.

 Carol trained as a primary school teacher and has also completed Business and Recreation post graduate certificates.
 She was successful in the Leaders Development Program for Education and Training Managers at VU and the High Performance Leadership Coach Program in the past 3 years.
 Her interests are education, swimming and travelling.
 Carol is a Rotarian, Girl Guide leader and Woman of Note.